mapmeld/our-moment-apart/README.md

 ### Plot devices

-1. Other Backward Classes: a Von Neumann nanobot civilization
+1. From Carbon to Silicon: a Von Neumann nanobot civilization
 2. Playing Pachinko: the first military AI
 3. The Younger Sally Jacobs: interdimensional relationship drama
 4. Datalirium: a runaway blockchain project